systopia/nl.amnesty.sepa/README.md

 ## migrate

-drush civicrm-api contribution.migrate option.limit=10000 debug=0
+drush civicrm-api contribution.migrate option.limit=10000

+There will be log file in the CiviCRM ConfigAndLog folder with the name aivl_migrate_log_(YmdhIs)

 ## cleanup